TalariaSoftware/ncmanager-help/board/preside.md

 to make decisions.

 Parliamentary procedure,
-such as defined
+such as codified
 by *Robert's Rules of Order*,
 provides the framework
-for leading these meetings
-and the presiding officer
-should have
-a solid, working, understanding
+for leading these meetings[^parliamentaryauthority] and the presiding officer should have a solid, working, understanding